muratk3n/thirdwave/en/2019/01/capitalism.md

 used to it, especially with the help of public entertainment and political repression.
-Furthermore, examples abound of governments being re-elected that cut social spending and privatize public services, in pursuit of sound money for the owners of money.
-Concerning environmental deteriora- tion, it proceeds only slowly compared to the human lifespan, so one can deny it while learning to live with it.
-Technological advances with which to buy time, such as fracking, can never be ruled out, ,and, if there are limits to the pacifying powers of consumerism, we clearly are nowhere near them.
-Moreover, adapting to more time-consuming' and· life-consuming, work regimes can be taken as a competitive-challenge, an opportunity for personal achievement.
+Furthermore, examples abound of governments being re-elected that cut social spending and privatize public services [..].
+Concerning environmental deteriora-tion, it proceeds only slowly compared to the human lifespan, so one can deny it while learning to live with it.
+Technological advances with which to buy time, such as fracking, can never be ruled out, and, if there are limits to the pacifying powers of consumerism, we clearly are nowhere near them.
+Moreover, adapting to more time-consuming and life-consuming, work regimes can be taken as a competitive-challenge, an opportunity for personal achievement.
 Cultural definitions of the good life have always been highly malleable and might well be stretched further to match the onward march of commodification at least as long as radical or religious challenges to pro-capitalist re-education can be suppressed, ridiculed or otherwise marginalized.
-Finally, most of today's stagnati9n theories apply only to the West, or just to the U.S., not to China, Russia,.India or Brazil - countries to which the frontier of economic growth may be about to migrate, with vast virgin,lands waiting to be made available for capitalist
+Finally, most of today's stagnation theories apply only to the West, or just to the U.S., not to China, Russia,.India or Brazil - countries to which the frontier of economic growth may be about to migrate, with vast virgin,lands waiting to be made available for capitalist